 Permanent makeup application has become very popular amongst women over the past five years.
 Permanent makeup is also known as:

 People have been wearing eyeliner since 3000 BC in cultures all around the world.
 The Egyptians believed that eyeliner would protect them from the harsh sun and that lead-based eyeliner had medicinal properties in the protection from disease.
-In India men, women and children wear kohl around their eyes and on their faces for fashion purposes and religion, but they also believe that wearing kohl will ward off unwanted spirits and energy.
+In India, men, women, and children wear kohl around their eyes and on their faces for fashion purposes and religion.
+Still, they also believe that wearing kohl will ward off unwanted spirits and energy.

-In American culture, eyeliner was once considered sinful and was only worn by prostitutes and women of sin.
-Around the 1930s makeup became more acceptable, and women of high societies could have it made for them uniquely.
-It came at a high price and because of a that it became a sign of wealth and stature.
-Even George Washington wore lipstick and a powdered wig as it was regarded as an indication of social standing.
+In American culture, eyeliner was once considered sinful, and prostitutes and women of sin only wore it.
+Around the 1930s, makeup became more acceptable, and women of high societies could have it made for them uniquely.
+It came at a high price, and because of that, it became a sign of wealth and stature.
+Even George Washington wore lipstick and a powdered wig; it back then it was regarded as an indication of social standing.

 So who wouldn’t want to feel glamorous twenty-four hours a day, perfect eyeliner all day and night long?
-Sounds like a dream.
-Modern permanent makeup application gives us the opportunity to have just that, perfect eyeliner morning, noon and night.
+It sounds like a dream.
+Modern permanent makeup application allows us to have just that, ideal eyeliner morning, noon, and night.

-When finding an expert for permanent eyeliner in your area make sure you see their portfolio of work.
+When finding an expert for permanent eyeliner in your area, make sure you see their portfolio of work.
 They must be an established studio and not work out of a personal residence.
-It is illegal to tattoo out of a private home and these people will not be licensed and should be reported to your local state authorities.
+It is illegal to tattoo out of a private home, and people without a licensed and should be reported to your local state authorities.

-It’s the buzzing of the equipment that is the scariest to people but the pain is minimal, and it ends quickly.
-Once the eyeliner is completed, it will look great however you still need to go through the healing process.
-Eyeliner will be slightly swollen on day one and two, but most people find it manageable and barely noticeable.
-By day three the worst of it is over with eye color reducing by about 30 percent to the final look around the five-day mark.
+It’s the buzzing of the equipment that is the scariest to people, but the pain is minimal, and it ends quickly.
+Once the eyeliner is completed, it will look great; however, you still need to go through the healing process.
+Eyeliner will be a bit swollen on day one and two, but most people find it manageable and barely noticeable.
+By day three, the worst of it is over with eye color reducing by about 30 percent to the final look around the five-day mark.
 The skin on your eyes heals exceptionally quickly, so it is a fast process.

 Dallas Advanced Microblading Experts